Minimum $\Phi$-distance estimators for finite mixing measures: Instances of the minimum -distance estimators

 \begin{lem} Suppose that $\Xf$ is metrizable.
 Consider a measurable bounded kernel $\ker(\cdot,\cdot)$.
 Suppose $\bar{\Hc}$ contains $C_b(\Xf)$.
 Then the map $\mu: \Mc_b(\Xf,\Bc(\Xc))\to \Hc$ is injective.
 In particular, $\ker(\cdot,\cdot)$ is characteristic. \end{lem}

 The assumptions in Lemma \ref{lem:injectiveembedding} are weaker than the universal assumption in \cite[Lemma 4.23]{steinwart2008support}.
 Finer characterization can be found under further topological assumptions on the domain $\Xf$.
 For instance, \cite{sriperumbudur2011universality} studies when the map $\mu$ is injective on the space of finite signed Radon measures on a locally compact Hausdorff space $\Xf$.
-The following results are summarized from \cite[Theorem 6, Proposition 11 and Proposition 16]{sriperumbudur2011universality} provide useful criteria for verifying whether $\mu$ is injective or not.
+In the appendix Lemma \ref{lem:injectiveembeddingRd} are summarized from \cite[Theorem 6, Proposition 11 and Proposition 16]{sriperumbudur2011universality} which provides useful criteria for verifying whether $\mu$ is injective or not.
+In particular, Lemma \ref{lem:injectiveembeddingRd} immediately implies that Gaussian and Laplace kernels have injective $\mu$ on $\Mc_b(\Rb^d,\Bc(\Rb^d))$. \cite{fukumizu2004dimensionality} also contains additional results on the injectivity of the map $\mu$; \myred{see also \cite{muandet2017kernel} for a survey paper on kernel embedding.}